Birth, Parents and Siblings

 Growing up

 Bonnie went on to attend and graduate from a four-year college program at Oakland City College (now Oakland City University) in Oakland City, Indiana, located 71 miles north of Dixon and 33 miles north of Evansville.
 Bonnie was an English, Social Studies and Latin major.
 She attended college during the most difficult years of the Great Depression (1929 – 1933).
 She was the first and only sibling to attend college, apparently causing some resentment with her brother and sisters.
 It is not clear why her parents selected her to attend college versus her siblings.
+Fortunately, she received predominantly A grades in her coursework, according to her grade cards.
 Her uncle, L. A. Stone, Mama Oby’s brother, was the College Treasurer and Business Manager at the school, which likely played a factor in her selecting Oakland City College.
 He was one of nine administrators.
 L.A. often helped Bonnie as a mentor and arranged for her and others in her class to have a Senior Trip, like the trip she had the summer before her senior year in high school.

 Bonnie was quite active and visible at Oakland City College.
 Per The Mirror, the Oakland City College Yearbook: